 Modern humans have been on Earth for 200 centuries.
-True sustainability means providing every person now alive, as well as generations yet to come, with a reasonable standard of living which can be maintained into the foreseeable future.
+True sustainability means providing every person now alive, as well as generations yet to come, with a reasonable standard of living that can be maintained into the foreseeable future.

 Today humanity uses the resources of the equivalent of 1.5 Earths.
 This means it now takes the Earth one year and six months to regenerate what we use in a year.

 Present lifestyles in the richer countries have a disproportionate impact.
 For example, the ecological footprint per capita of the USA is more than 10 times that of Malawi or Mozambique.

-Some expenditures, such as those on arms or promotional activity, could arguably be reduced if society’s focus was more on human happiness and less on GDP growth and state and commercial competition.
+Some expenditure, such as that on arms or promotional activity, could arguably be reduced if society’s focus was more on human happiness and less on GDP growth and state and commercial competition.